CvGC/dict/README.md

 * ex.txt (example sentences)

 The CvGC has the sole power, privilege and responsibility to make changes to any of these files.
 The CvGC will take into account views, ideas and suggestions that appear in discussions (see above), and is free to act at its own discretion.

+The CvGC aspires to bring the quality of the definitions and the related data fields to a high and publishable level.

 Note that you can use the templatic https://github.com/CvGC/dict/blob/master/____insert_word_here_____/def.txt to create look-up bots or websites.